Hawking radiation from nonrotating singularity-free black holes in conformal gravity: Introduction

 In this paper, we will study the nonrotating singularity-free black hole which was found in~\cite{Modesto:2016max,Bambi:2016wdn}.
 The formation and evaporation process of this black hole has been analyzed in~\cite{Bambi:2016yne}, the quasinormal modes of various kinds of perturbations such as scalar, electromagnetic, axial, and gravitational perturbations in this black hole have been studied in~\cite{Toshmatov:2017bpx,Chen:2019iuo,Liu:2020ddo}.
 Besides, the violation of energy condition for this black hole has been investigated in~\cite{Toshmatov:2017kmw}.
 However, the greybody factor of this black hole is barely explored.
 So far only the greybody factor of the massless scalar field from this black hole has been numerically studied in \cite{Lin:2020rvv} recently.
 In this paper, we give a rigorous lower bound for the greybody factor of the massless scalar field radiated from the black hole and study the sparsity of the Hawking radiation.
-Additionally, we investigate the effects of the variation of conformal factor parameters $N$ and $L$ (see eq.(\ref{S(r)})) on the greybody factor and the sparsity of the Hawking radiation and obtain values for conformal parameters which minimize the sparsity of the Hawking radiation numerically.
-Our study shows that the Hawking radiation of the massless scalar field is extremely sparse from the black hole and become even sparser for the large values of conformal parameters $N$ and $L$.
+Additionally, we investigate the effects of the variation of conformal factor parameters $N$ and $L$ (see eq.(\ref{S(r)})) on the greybody factor and the sparsity of the Hawking radiation.

 The paper is organized as follows.
-In section.\ref{Review} we briefly review the nonrotating singularity-free black hole solution obtained in~\cite{Modesto:2016max,Bambi:2016wdn} and the Regge-Wheeler equation for massless scalar field from this black hole derived in~\cite{Toshmatov:2017bpx}.
-In section.\ref{HG} we study the power spectrum of Hawking radiation and calculate the rigorous lower bound of the greybody factor for the massless scalar field.
+In section.\ref{Review}, we briefly review the nonrotating singularity-free black hole solution obtained in~\cite{Modesto:2016max,Bambi:2016wdn} and the Regge-Wheeler equation for massless scalar field from this black hole derived in~\cite{Toshmatov:2017bpx}.
+In section.\ref{HG}, we study the power spectrum of Hawking radiation and calculate the rigorous lower bound of the greybody factor for the massless scalar field.
 Moreover, we give the values for conformal parameters which maximize the lower bound on the greybody factor numerically.
 Various numerical results for the upper bound of dimensionless parameter $\eta$ used to measure the sparsity of Hawking radiation are given in section.\ref{Sparsity}.
 Finally, in section.\ref{Summary} we summarize the results of this paper and give a discussion.
 The geometric units, $\hbar {\rm{ = }}c = {k_{\rm{B}}} = G = 1$, are adopted in this paper.